-All graduate students in the University of Oregon History Department are expected to satisfy two overlapping sets of requirements, one set by the UO Graduate School and one set by the department.
-Most of the Graduate School policies are incorporated into this section, for ease of use.
-Important information on the following topics may be found in Section 3: Graduate School Requirements and Policies:
+All graduate students in the University of Oregon History Department are expected to satisfy two overlapping sets of requirements, one set by the UO Division of Graduate Studies and one set by the department.
+Most of the Division of Graduate Studies policies are incorporated into this section, for ease of use.
+Important information on the following topics may be found in Section 3: Division of Graduate Studies Requirements and Policies:

-- Changing Degree Programs (including moving from MA to PhD) - Dissertation Committee composition and qualifications - Leaves of absence and returns (reinstatement) - Petitioning for a waiver of Graduate School academic policies - Research Policies (compliance and ethics policies) - Special Programs - Transfer Credit
+- Changing Degree Programs (including moving from MA to PhD) - Dissertation Committee composition and qualifications - Leaves of absence and returns (reinstatement) - Petitioning for a waiver of Division of Graduate Studies academic policies - Research Policies (compliance and ethics policies) - Special Programs - Transfer Credit

-More on Graduate School requirements can be found on the Graduate School website at: http://gradschool.uoregon.edu/ policies-procedures.
-Policies on the Graduate School website supersede any policies stated in this handbook, so it is advisable to stay up to date on any changes announced on that website.
+More on Division of Graduate Studies requirements can be found on the Division of Graduate Studies website at: https://graduatestudies.uoregon.edu/academics/policies.
+Policies on the Division of Graduate Studies website supersede any policies stated in this handbook, so it is advisable to stay up to date on any changes announced on that website.

 It must be emphasized that some regulations, if violated, carry strict penalties.
-Graduate students are responsible for knowing and understanding the requirements of both the graduate school and the history department.
+Graduate students are responsible for knowing and understanding the requirements of both the Division of Graduate Studies and the history department.

 HISTORY GRADUATE PROGRAM ADMINISTRATION.
-Requirements for M.A. and Ph.D. degrees in History are set by the Department of History faculty and overseen by:
+Requirements for MA and PhD degrees in History are set by the Department of History faculty and overseen by: